wp-plugins/wp-design-maps-places/readme.txt

 4. Put the shortcut on a post or page and enjoy your Map your website!

 == Changelog ==
+v0.6.1 (03.2015)
+* position of popups on the right side will be adapted if they are partially out of the screen.
+The adjustment is done for every mouse over event.

 v0.6 (08.2014)

 * added function wp_design_map_and_places_front($mapid, $lang) which prints a map to be called from PHP code